pradoprojects/Translation_QA_Projects/README.md

 **Marllos Prado — Portuguese ↔ English**

 A curated selection of my translation, editing, and LQA/Content QA work.
-All files are real: published scientific articles, peer reviews, editorial reviews, and technical documents.
+Here you will find published scientific articles, peer reviews, editorial reviews, and technical documents.

 ---